 Floris UMC offers many different support groups for those struggling with life’s challenges.
-The following is a list of groups that we offer along with a short description of each.
-For more information about any of these groups, please contact Jeanette Eveland.
+The following is a list of resources that we offer along with a short description of each.
+For more information about any of these groups, please contact Carol Benson.

 The following are groups that meet regularly throughout the year.

 - Adoption/Foster Care Ministry: Support and education for those who are exploring adoption and/or foster care.
 Assistance and resources provided for adoptive and foster parents, birth parents and adoptees.
 For more information, please contact Mary Chamberlain.

 - Alcoholics Anonymous: The only requirement for membership of AA is a desire to stop drinking.
 This free group allows men and women to share their experiences, strength and hopes in order to stay sober.
 Meetings take place on Monday and Thursday at 5:30 p.m. in room 202.

 - Caron Support Group: A support group designed to meet the needs of those with loved ones who are in treatment and/or using alcohol or drugs in a problematic manner.

 - Celebrate Recovery: This Christ-centered group helps members face and overcome their hurts, habits and hang-ups.
 Open meetings are on Tuesdays at 7 p.m. (dinner beginning at 6:15 p.m.), and gender-specific step groups are on Thursdays from 7-9 p.m.
 For more information, visit our Celebrate Recovery page.

 - Caregiver Support Group: A support group for family and friends of those with Alzheimer’s disease or other related dementia.
 Meetings are the first Thursday of the month at 7 p.m.